jagree03/CTEC3451_DevelopmentProject_TrafficSimulator/README.md

 Programming Language: Java

-Current Version of the system: V1.0 prototype stage
+Current Version of the system: V3

 check releases for further prototype iterations